 Page 127: Navarro water meter case

 1952 Water supply of the City of New York.by New York Department of Water Supply, Gas and Electricity.

-1956 Water for the Cities by Nelson Blake, includes several chapters on New York City.
+1956 Water for the Cities: A History of the Urban Water Supply Problem in the United States by Nelson Blake, includes several chapters on New York City.

 1962 "New York City," from Public Water Supplies of the 100 Largest Cities in the United States, 1962, US Geological Survey Water Supply Paper 1812, by Charles Norman Durfor and Edith Becker